bagaturchess/Bagatur/Sources/UCITracker/readme.md

 realization of artificial intelligence's techniques for machine learning like 'Temporal difference learning' or any other similar methods.

+# How to run

 There are two main classes in the run package:
 1. GamesGenerator - this one, generates and saves the games by given parameters (engine path, output file and games count)
 2. GamesTraverser - traverse all the games saved in a specified file and calls your own implementation of PositionsVisitor interface by calling its visitPosition(IBitBoard bitboard, IGameStatus status, int eval) method.

-For the last time i have used this tool to run Houdini_15a_w32.exe engine.
-For 12 hours (1 night) it generates 10 000 games which contained more than 30 000 000 positions (+ their evaluations provided by Houdini).
+For the last time I have used this tool to run Houdini_15a_w32.exe engine.
+For 12 hours (1 night) it generated 10 000 games, which contained more than 30 000 000 positions (+ their evaluations provided by Houdini).
 After that the traverser succeeded to iterate all of them for less then 90 seconds.